Generic Name: salmeterol (sal-MEE-ter-ol)

 - If your symptoms do not get better within 1 week of starting salmeterol, or if they get worse, contact your doctor right away.

-- Contact your doctor or seek medical care right away if you have breathing problems that worsen quickly, or if you use your short-acting bronchodilator and do not get relief.
+- Contact your doctor or seek medical care right away if you have breathing problems that worsen quickly, or if you use your rescue inhaler and do not get relief.

 - Salmeterol is not to be used in place of a corticosteroid.
 If you are using a corticosteroid medicine for asthma, do not stop or reduce the dose unless your doctor tells you to.